CurlyWurly-1/PIC_16f877a_ADC_to_ESP8266/README.md

 # PIC_16f877a_ADC_to_ESP8266
-This code reads the voltage on the ADC channel of the pic16f877a (pin RE1) and transmits a value between 0 and 100 using the ESP8266 modulevia wifi to update a Thingspeak graph.
+This code reads the voltage on the ADC channel of the pic16f877a (pin RE1) and transmits a value between 0 and 100 using the ESP8266 module (via wifi) to update a Thingspeak graph.

 N.B.
 Please note the following to get this working/ You need: